ftroselyn/AutomobileViz/README.md

-# Automobile Data Cleaning and Visualiztion
+# Automobile Data Cleaning and Visualization
 # Navigating Automotive Insights: A Journey through Data Analysis and Visualization with Power BI

 ----